Athel pine (Tamarix aphylla)

 References

-CRC for Australian Weed Management (2003).
-Weed Management Guide: Athel pine or Tamarisk.
-CRC for Australian Weed Management, Adelaide, South Australia.
+CRC for Australian Weed Management (2003) Weeds of national Significance Weed Management Guide: Athel pine or tamarisk (Tamarix aphylla).
+CRC Weed Management.
+Adelaide, South Australia.

 More information